LukeIreland1/trump-tweet-semantics/docs/report.md

 - Sentiment Analysis
 - Tweet Generation

-Frequency Distribution is a form of NLP that looks at the frequency of words and phrases within a given corpus.
+Frequency Distribution is another form of NLP that looks at the frequency of words and phrases within a given corpus.
+It is useful to be able to remove stopwords (words that don't have any sentiment) from a corpus, and to highlight which words are more important in deciding the general sentiment of a given corpus, or the specific sentiment of a given sentence or paragraph.

-Word Clouds provide visual representations of the frequency of words and phrases within a given corpus
+Word Clouds provide visual representations of the frequency of words and phrases within a given corpus.

 Tweet Generation typically involves using Markov chains, to replicate the prose within a corpora, and use that understanding to generate tweets that have the same prose as the original corpora.